ajvreugdenhil/ajvreugdenhil.github.io/_posts/2022-01-11-passwords.md

 published: true
 ---

 Everyone knows that they should use strong passwords.
-The chance of getting compromised through a weak or exposed password is small, but the implications for your life could be great.
-But choosing what is strong passwords might not be intuitive.
-Sadly, I can't go around asking everyone to tell me their passwords to judge whether they're good or not.
-So the best I can do is write a guide to avoid common mistakes.
+The chance of getting compromised through a weak or exposed password is small, but the implications for your (digital) life could be painful.
+Sadly, picking strong passwords might not be intuitive.
+And since I can't go around asking everyone around me to tell me their passwords to judge whether they're good or not, the best I can do is write a guide to avoid common mistakes.

 The TL;DR here is to use a password manager and use passwords based on fully random data like a die or a trustworthy random number generator.